hcknt/P2IM-tools/README.md

 - Scripts (`run_fw.py`)
 - Core dump files (`core.*`)

+### hexdump.sh

+Combines the `hexdump -C` outputs of all AFL-generated crash case files into a single text file.

 ## Requirements / Notes

 - The default `REPO_PATH` is set to `/opt/p2im`, so make sure to update it according to your environment before running.